 Be sure to compare the measurements in the pattern diagram to those of your child.

 If a diagram is not provided, draw out a diagram as you read the pattern.
-I found that they ran much smaller than would fit my daughter even when I selected a “larger” size.
+Back in the seventies, I found that patterns ran much smaller than would fit my daughter even when I selected a “larger” size.

 Toddler Sweater Measurements